AgnostiqHQ/covalent/doc/source/api/microservices.rst

 NATS Message Queue
 """""""""""""""""""""""""""
-The `NATS Message Queue <https://nats.io/>`_ is a message queue that acts as an message bus between the microservices.
+The `NATS Message Queue <https://nats.io/>`_ is a message queue that acts as a message bus between the microservices.